Chriserke/MyCode/Android-App-HC05-Arduino-master/Android-App-HC05-Arduino-master/README.md

 ### - About This Application

-This Android Application lets you connect to HC-05 module via Bluetooth and hence lets you send signals to Arduino or any other microcontroller with uart capabilities.
-So that it can perform desired operations successfully.
-The Application sends 5 signals (numbers 1 to 5) that are used to turn a led on or off accordingly.
-It also has a graphing ability to graph incomming data that is received and parsed by their identifier bytes.
+This Android Application lets you connect to HC-05 module via Bluetooth and hence lets you send and receive signals to and from any  microcontroller with UART capabilities.The App graphs incomming data which is parsed by their identifier bytes.
-The code is pretty simple and can be ammended for desired applications.

 ### - Screenshots

 - Android App Home Page